opentx/lua-reference-guide/general/popupInput.md

-Raises a popup on screen that allows uses input
+Raises a pop-up on screen that allows uses input

 @status current Introduced in 2.0.0